 - Many different framework and theories.

 - Decision tree.

 - Support vector machine.

 - Bayesian network.

-- Artificial Neural network.
+- Artificial neural network.

-- . . .
+- • •

-- Here we will only introduce Bayesian network and multi-layer artificial neural network which is also called convolutional neural network (CNN).
+- Here we will only introduce Bayesian network and multi-layer artificial neural network (ANN) which including convolutional neural network (CNN) and deep neural network (DNN).

 - For each framework, depending on how the underlying optimization problem is solved, there are many different simplified models.

 - We will only introduce some popular models used in game playing.

 - There are many open-source or public domain softwares available.